uandrae/Tactus-test-runner/README.md

   ]
 ```
 Leaving out the selection section will run all defined cases.
 Check with `-l` how it works.
-To test different compilers we can add the subtag section.
-Here we defin the section as active, configurations patterns to exclude and possible extra config files.
+To test different compilers we can add the compiler section.
+Here we define the section as active, configurations patterns to exclude and possible extra config files.
 ```
-[general.subtags.gnu\_]
+[general.compiler.gnu_]
   active = true
   exclude = ["cy48t2", "cy46h"]
   extra = ["deode/data/config_files/modifications/submission/atos_bologna_gnu.toml"]